schrau24/viewMRE-app/README.md

 # viewMRE-app
-A small Matlab app (using appdesigner) to view spin-echo EPI MRE data
+A small Matlab app (using appdesigner) to view spin-echo EPI and Ristretto GRE MRE data collected on Philips MRI systems (.par/.rec data)